Love? (a farewell to 2018)

 “Hmm.
 Well, okay.”

 I remember that when we talk about relationships with my family during the holidays, it is like recovering disposable mementos from the past.
-Not love.
+It is ironic to be surrounded by family whom you might love, yet exclusively discussing people who’s love potential is frequently (and unnervingly) temporary.

 “Oh, no, she dumped the alcoholic guy about a year ago.
 She's on to the new guy, the guitarist from Denver.”